Why Serbia?

 Stage 2 — After Work Permit Approved

-Pay only once your permit is confirmed
+Pay only once your permit is officially confirmed

 1,000